FormularSumo/ECM-1417-Web-Dev/README.md

   Emojis can't be dragged to prevent a user creating a ghost copy of an emoji following their mouse, which defeats the point of the game (memory!)

-  Card images are randomly generated and ordered, such that there's always 2 (or very rarely, 4, 6 etc) of each card Once all pairs have been matched, round ends and round points pauses
+  Card images are randomly generated and ordered, such that there's always 2 (or very rarely, 4, 6 etc) of each card Once all pairs have been matched, round ends and round points pauses.
+After 2 seconds the next round starts - cards are replaced and round points added to total
+  Points go down slower on higher levels to compensate for there being more cards Once all levels are complete cards and round points disappear and play again buttons appears